 When the weather is muggy and you face regular drenchings, the only thing to wear are items that keep you cool and don’t get ruined in the rain.
-A checked shirt in gorgeous Madras colours keeps the flag flying for summer, with long sleeves for those cooler moments.
+A checked shirt in gorgeous Madras colours keeps the flag flying for summer with long sleeves for those cooler moments.
 Pair with rugby shorts – yes really!
-This is a genuine trend I’ve spotted on the streets of East London recently and need only be worn with caution if you live anywhere near the hooray-Henry zones of SW London.
-The shape is actually classic and, when not worn with sportswear, can look surprisingly stylish.
+This is a genuine trend I’ve spotted on the streets of East London and you need only be worn with caution if you live anywhere near the hooray-Henry zones of SW London.
+The shape is actually classic and when not worn with sportswear can look surprisingly stylish.

 Right kids it’s time to lower the tone with some sneaker news: the universally beloved Air Max 1 OG is back for another innings at Overkill.
 The Air Max 1 was first released in this original colourway back in 1987 and has periodically been re-released to rapturous hype every time.
 The AM1 OG has since gone down as one of the most loved colourways of one of the most loved trainer of all time making a real, but accessible collectors item.

 Bit of a controversial choice this I’m sure, but for me this chap has got style in buckets.
 Coral was such a hit for women last year and the year before I hope it’s as big in menswear this year.
 It looks great with my other favourite colour, grey and is a surefire winner with all the washed out pastels we’re seeing at the moment.